Lumu Discover

 If your company has more than one domain (e.g. Third party domains) registered, you can easily switch between them using the drop-down menu on the top right section of the module.

 Here, you will find a summary of the external exposure of your organization.
-The section is divided into the following sections.
+Now, let's take a look at the different sections of the Summary and the data they provide.

 Dark Web Exposure